 Complain about an unlicensed immigration adviser

-Providing New Zealand immigration advice when not licensed or exempt is an offence under New Zealand law - but you will not face any penalties by making a complaint about someone who is doing this.
+Providing New Zealand immigration advice when not licensed or exempt is an offence under New Zealand law.
+However, making a complaint to us about someone who is doing this will not affect your immigration status.
 In fact, your complaint could help us to stop illegal immigration advisers from operating.

 Make a complaint

-To make a complaint about an unlicensed immigration adviser simply email us and include the following details:
+To make a complaint about an unlicensed immigration adviser, send an email to the address below and include the following details:

 It is important that you know there is no cost to make complaints, and making a complaint about an unlicensed adviser will not impact your immigration status in any way.

-- Investigations against unlicensed advisers generally can take 3 months to over a year to process.
-The timeframe depends on several factors such as the number of people involved, the detail of evidence available to prove the offending, and the level of harm.
+- investigations against unlicensed persons generally can take 3 months to over a year.
+The timeframe depends on several factors such as the number of people involved, the length of offending, the detail of evidence available to prove the offending, and the level of harm.

 After you've made a complaint